-- Education: educating a diverse student body to become excellent health care providers and scientists - Research: engaging in research to understand health and disease, and to commercialize discoveries, as appropriate, to benefit the public health - Patient Care: providing compassionate and culturally appropriate health care and influencing thoughtful advances in health policy - Community Engagement: engaging our community to improve health. - Organizational Effectiveness: striving for excellence, innovation, quality and professionalism in every aspect of our operations and outcomes
+- Education: educating a multicultural student body to become excellent health care providers and scientists - Research: engaging in research to understand health and disease, and to commercialize discoveries, as appropriate, to benefit the public health - Patient Care: providing compassionate and culturally appropriate health care and influencing thoughtful advances in health policy - Community Engagement: engaging our community to improve health - Organizational Effectiveness: striving for excellence, innovation, quality and professionalism in every aspect of our operations and outcomes bed facility which broke ground in March 2021 and will be open in 2024.

-The institution has also been on a tremendous growth trajectory for the last several years in all of its mission areas, but to a great extent in its clinical mission.
-UT Health San Antonio is in the process of building its first hospital, UT Health San Antonio Multi-Specialty & Research Hospital, a \$465 million, eight-story, 144-bed facility which broke ground in March 2021 and will be open in 2024.
 The hospital will offer specialty care in cancer, orthopaedics, urology and thoracic and bariatric surgery.
 Early-phase clinical trials, including immunologic and cellular-based therapies for cancer, will be housed and supported by the most innovative research conducted across South Texas.

+The institution has also been on a tremendous growth trajectory for the last several years in all its mission areas, but to a great extent in its clinical mission.
+UT Health San Antonio is in the process of building its first hospital, UT Health San Antonio Multi-Specialty & Research Hospital, a \$465 million, eight-story, 144-